SpineEventEngine/SpineEventEngine.github.io/docs/introduction/naming-conventions.md

 ---
 # Naming Conventions

 <p class="lead">This document covers naming conventions for the code.
-Some of these contentions are
+Some of these conventions are
 used by the framework and code generation, and as such are required.
-Others are our recommendations that we find useful for making things clear and structuring the code.</p>
+Others are our recommendations that we find useful for making the code easier to understand.</p>

 ## Proto files